p0gram3r/katas/07_SimplePhoneBook/README.md

 The goal of this kata is to create a very simple phone book application.

-**Note:** The following instructions assume that the kata is practised in Java.
+**Note:** The following instructions assume that the kata is practiced in Java.
 For other languages please use respective frameworks and techniques.

 ## Level 1 - Core functionality

-In this level we focus on the core funtionality of the phone book: adding and listing entries.
+In this level we focus on the core functionality of the phone book: adding and listing entries.

 To make things a bit easier, we agree on using String as data type for all fields in this project.

-### Excercise 1.1
+### Exercise 1.1

-Create a class *SimplePhoneBook* and implements the following methods:
+Create a class *SimplePhoneBook* and implement the following methods:
 ``` java
 void add(String name, String number);